Visit in the room

 A bit of fun to see the difference in the craftsmanship between contemporary Bjärton and Levin.
 Probably it is class difference with Levin finishing one.

-Intense days and a few hamburger goals later, but with good help from Farre we managed to get everyone ready to play together.
-Farre has some work to do with all the "new" guitars.
-The winner is in my opinion W32 Levinen from 1974 after the change to regular stable leg and upper saddle in legs 🙂
+Intense days and a few hamburger meals later, but with good help from Farre we managed to get everyone ready to play together.
+Farre has a bit of a job getting to know all the "new" guitars.
+The winner, in my opinion, is the W32 Levinen from 1974 after the change to a normal stable leg and oversaddle in legs 🙂

 Leave a comment